 All applications should use the budget template provided with the application package.
 All budgets must be reasonable for the activities proposed and for the achievement of the outcomes of the project.
-Reasonableness is dependent upon the prevailing costs and rates in Nigeria.
+Reasonableness is dependent upon the prevailing costs and rates of the country in which you operate.
 The "notes" section of the budget should be used to outline why a certain rate or estimate is made.
-For per diem and travel rates, the budget should outline if a standard is used for the estimate.
+For per diem and travel rates, the budget should outline if a particular standard is used for the estimate.